 Housing costs in Kapolei are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Unlike some towns, Kapolei isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Kapolei are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kapolei is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kapolei is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Kapolei who work in office and administrative support (15.78%), sales jobs (10.51%), and management occupations (9.84%).

 Kapolei is home to a number of people employed in the armed forces.
 When you visit or walk around Kapolei, some of the people you will bump into will be military people In and out of uniform, jogging, shopping and generally out and about town.